Markets in Phuket

 Phuket Town Indy Market

 The Indy Market near the old section of Phuket town only started in 2010, meant as a place for kids/teenagers to hang out in a safe, smoke free environment.
 It's not huge, most of the stalls sell arty items and clothes and there's some food and drink stalls too.
 It is indeed very popular with the youngsters.
 There is often live music too.
 The Indy Market takes place on Thursday and Friday evenings (so does not clash with the Saturday/Sunday weekend market).
-Certainly worth a visit combined with dinner or drinks in Phuket Town.
-I've heard there is now a similar market on Wednesdays at a place called Boat Plaza, a new development just north of Phuket Town.
+Certainly worth a visit combined with dinner or drinks in Phuket Town. (update) I've heard that this market will be on Wednesdays too.

 • Indy Market - More Information

 We have used the Expo market quite a lot, bought shirts, pants, Thai souvenirs, computer games.
 It's an aircon indoor market, open every day near the center of Phuket Town.
-It's not been mentioned on the blog, but a good place for clothes.
+It's not been mentioned specifically on the blog, but a good place for clothes and souvenirs.

 Local MarketsPhuket covers an area of over 500 square km, and there are many local areas and small villages within Phuket, and all have some kind of market.
 Try looking for fresh seafood at Rawai beach, or check out the big Banzaan fresh market in Patong near the Jungceylon shopping mall - and there's another market in Patong on Nanai road (the back road).
 Oh and the touristy "OTOP" market.
 I drive past a small market in the Chalong area every day and there are regular local markets in the Bang Rong and Cherng Talay areas of Phuket.
 All over the island!
 Worth a look at any market for a taste of the real Phuket, to pick up some snacks or fruit and see something away from the organised tourist route.